demisto/content/Packs/Vectra_AI/Integrations/VectraDetect/README.md

 ### Receive Notification on an Incident Fetch Error

 The administrator and Cortex XSOAR users on the recipient's list receive a notification when an integration experiences an incident fetch error.
 Cortex XSOAR users can select their notification method, such as email, from their user preferences.
-Refer to [this XSOAR documentation](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Receive-Notification-on-an-Incident-Fetch-Error) for more information.
+Refer to [this Cortex XSOAR documentation](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.13/Cortex-XSOAR-Administrator-Guide/Receive-Notification-on-an-Incident-Fetch-Error) for more information.

 ##### The following are tips for handling issues with mirroring incidents between Vectra and Cortex XSOAR